The 3 ways billions in medical debt is set to be wiped from credit reports

 Americans have over $88 billion of medical debt listed on consumer credit records, according to the Consumer Financial Protection Bureau.
-Most of the time the debt was racked up through no fault of their own–due to accidents or having the misfortune of falling ill.
+Most of the time, the debt was racked up through no fault of their own–due to accidents or having the misfortune of falling ill.
 But even after the person heals, the unpaid debt follows them around on credit reports, impacting their life for years.

 But now the three major credit agencies are bringing relief to many of those who have unpaid medical debt haunting their credit records, reports CNN.
-All three major credit agencies– Equifax, Experian, and TransUnion – have announced they will remove almost 70% of medical debt from unpaid bills from credit reports.
+All three major credit agencies–Equifax, Experian, and TransUnion–have announced they will remove almost 70% of medical debt from unpaid bills from credit reports.
 While the change won’t eliminate the debt owed by the individual, it will help improve a person’s credit score so the misfortune of getting sick doesn’t impact their ability to, say, rent an apartment or get a car loan.

 The changes to the medical debt reporting on credit reports will include: